 How do you benefit as a host family?

 Hosts and students have fun learning to share their lives and friendships with one another.
 Families chosen to host an international student will receive a modest monthly stipend to help offset the costs of having another person in the household.
 Please contact International Programs to learn how you can share the experience of being a surrogate family to a young person far from their home and familiar surroundings.
-Call the college at (360) 736-9391, ext.
+Call the International Programs Office at 360-736-9391, ext.
 625 or ext.
-492, and Brianna Carrigan or Laju Nankani will be happy to answer any questions about hosting international students.
+492, and our staff would be happy to answer any questions about hosting international students.